-An Occam`s razor argument for the use of the technotype framework is that it makes data integration a simple task.
-Let a stricto sensu human type X be completely defined by “any cell that expresses the CD4 gene, but not the CD8A gene”.
-A definition of this kind allows detection via both mRNA or proteins, as both are evidence that a cell is expressing a gene.
-Then, only the information about these two genes is used, and the analyst has only to decide what is the threshold for considering a gene as expressed.
-All cells that match such a pattern in a given experiment would be assigned to a technotype Y, where Y is a subclass of the stricto sensu human type X. Each cell could receive more than one label (depending on the masks applied to the dataset).

-Such a rule based system provides interpretable data-driven cell-type classifications, in contrast to the definitions based on reference expression matrices with tens of thousands of genes.
-Furthermore, it makes the task of identification of cell types almost trivial: you only know what you measure, and that can be checked against an explicit and complete definition (containing the features that are necessary and sufficient for an identification).
-Any logical entailments (e.g : a cell that expresses CD3 is achromatic) must be acknowledge explicitly too, if we want to use them for identification.
-The need of an identification routine for cell-type taxonomies is acknowledge for more than 45 years (https://www.karger.com/Article/Abstract/124141) , and still is a core challenge of human cell type atlases (https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-1926-6) The quest for data-driven cell classification is at least as old(https://www.karger.com/Article/Abstract/124141).
-The framework here proposed provides ideas to improve our solutions to both tasks.

 Final remarks

 In this article, we have proposed a set of three rules (rigorous description, taxon scope restriction, and theoretical usefulness) and one recommendation (link to an ontology of cell types) to define cell types.
 We have also proposed four types of naming to clarify discussions on the topic: archetypes (a class with a scope above species level), sensu stricto cell types (a class with scope equal to one species), infratypes (a class with scope below the species level) and technotypes (the exact cell type defined for an experimental setup).
 The concept of the “technotype” can be harnessed as the unit for classifying cells, in a manner analogous to how the “species” is the conventional unit for classifying organisms into higher-order taxa.
 We have dissected some logical entailments of such definition, which admittedly might conflict with current views on defining cell types.
 We do not aim to solve such conflicts or negate the other perspectives but only to propose a unique way of organizing our knowledge on cell types.
 This article clarifies some of the meanings and provides directions for the future development of the theoretical basis of cell type definition.
 The discussion on cell types’ definition is still in its infancy, and we need human power to tackle these huge theoretical challenges.
 Biologists, philosophers, and computer scientists ought to distill the details of defining cell types, powering the Human Cell Atlas, and the life sciences research enterprise of this century.